- Best Results8 days

 - Anti-sweat injections can stop sweaty armpits for up to 6-7 months

 - This treatment is subsidised by Medicare

-What is the definitive treatment that works?
+What is the definitive treatment for Underarm Sweating?

 Anti-sweat injections give a predictable response in most patients.
 The confidence interval exceeds 96%.